404NoMore404/PowerShellScripts/Packaging/README.md

 **How to tell if an installer uses InstallShield:**

 Run the installer with `/?` or extract it with 7-Zip and look for a `setup.iss`, `_setup.dll`, or `setup.inx` file inside.
 The installer will also display an "InstallShield Wizard" title bar during a normal interactive install.
+Intunator will also detect and flag this as `EXE-InstallShield` and note that an ISS file may be needed.

 ### Step 1 — Record the ISS file